 ART 180 gives young people ages 8-18 living in challenging circumstances the chance to express themselves through art, and to share their stories with others.
-For 20 years, ART 180 has served Greater Richmond by offering outlets in creative expression for young people and communities that face poverty, the threat of violent crime, substance abuse and other challenges.
-Our programs complement the services provided by other agencies to address these challenges, and our work provides a vital service by addressing the lack of quality after-school programs for youth in our community.
+For 20 years, ART 180 has served Greater Richmond by offering outlets in creative expression for young people and the communities in which they live and go to school.
+Our programs complement the services provided by our partners, and our work provides a vital service by addressing the need for quality after school programs for youth in our community.
 Over the years, we have served thousands of young people, celebrated their creative expressions through innumerable showcases and events, and immortalized their ideas and aspirations in murals and other forms of public art that brighten communities across Richmond.

 Our Operating Model